TeamHeka/medkit/docs/user_guide/first_steps.md

 We know have an interesting set of annotations.
 We might want to process them directly, for instance to generate table-like data about patient treatment in order to compute some statistics.
 But we could also want to attach them back to our document in order to save them or export them to some format.

-This can be done with `TextDocument.anns.add()`:
+The annotations of a text document can be access with `TextDocument.anns`, an instance of {class}`~medkit.core.text.TextAnnotationContainer`) that behaves roughly like a list but also offers additional filtering methods.
+Annotations can be added by calling its `add()` method:

 ```{code-cell} ipython3
 for entity in entities: